shakfu/maxutils/README.md

 ## Script Functions

-When releasing Max products the following functions are typically needed:
+When building and releasing Max products the following functions may be needed:

+- **Bundling**: bundling dependencies together with the product.

+- **Fixing**: re-writing bundled dependency links to ensure that the bundle is relocatable.

 - **Size Reduction**: reduce the product's size by removing extranous parts or architectures.